Hippo water roller

-The Hippo air roller, or Hippo roller, is a device used to carry clean water more easily and efficiently than traditional methods, particularly in the developing world and rural areas.
-It consists of a barrel-shaped container which holds the water and can roll along the ground, and a handle attached to the axis of the barrel.
+The Hippo water roller, or Hippo roller, is a device used to carry drinking water more easily and efficiently than traditional methods, particularly in the developing world and rural areas.
+It consists of a barrel-shaped container that holds the water and can roll along the ground, and a handle attached to the axis of the barrel.
 Currently deployed in rural Africa, its simple and purpose-built nature makes it an example of appropriate technology.
-The rollers cost around $125 each and they are mainly distributed by NGOs.
+The devices cost around $125 each and they are mainly distributed by NGOs.